The voice of Baltimore's most popular local sports radio station's callers. 105.7 Caller is Eutaw Street Report's version of PFT Commenter.

 Joe learned his journalistic ways in the halls of Annenberg and McGonigle en route to becoming Temple Made.
 He was a Temple News contributor, and the lead reporter for the 2011 NCAA Women's Basketball Championship.
 A die-hard Philadelphia sports fan, Joe has suffered through many years of letdowns by his hometown teams.
 Now residing in Canton, Maryland, he is an Orioles season-ticket holder in the "friendly" confines of Section 82.

-Originally from Gaithersburg, MD, Joel Katz is a diehard Orioles fan living in San Francisco, CA – or as he likes to call it “Birdland West”.
-A lifelong fan, Joel grew up watching the O’s with some of his earliest childhood memories being at Camden Yards.
-A graduate of Washington & Lee University, Joel’s love of the O’s has only grown larger in adulthood as the rise of MLB’s media business has allowed Joel to watch nearly every game while living ~3,000+ miles from home.
-Whenever the Orioles play the San Francisco Giants or Oakland Athletics, Joel can typically be found at the ballpark in his vintage #3 Harold Baines jersey.
+Originally from Gaithersburg, MD, Joel Katz is a diehard O’s fan living in London – or as he likes to call it #BirdlandUK.
+A lifelong fan, some of his best childhood memories are watching games at Camden Yards.
+Joel graduated from Washington & Lee University and his love of the O’s only grew larger in adulthood.
+The rise of MLB’s media business has allowed Joel to watch nearly every game while living ~3,500+ miles from home.
+Whenever he’s at the ballpark watching the Orioles play, Joel can typically be found in his vintage #3 Harold Baines jersey or his #25 Hyun-Soo Kim jersey.
 You can follow Joel on twitter @RationalOriole.

 Jonathan French was born and raised in Augusta, ME and currently resides in Hallowell, ME.
 He wasn't an Orioles fan by birth, but became one on a class trip to Washington D.C. in 1993 when he decided to buy the team's hat as a souvenir and has been an avid and passionate fan since.
 He's been to multiple Orioles games both at Fenway Park and at Oriole Park at Camden Yards over the years and founded his own site, Orioles Anonymous, in December 2010.
 You can follow Jonathan on Twitter at @JTrea81 and read more of his thoughts at OriolesAnonymous.com.